Los Angeles, California, Los Angeles County Museum of Art, Gift of the Ahmanson Foundation, inv. AC1999.18.1.

 The 1969 x-rays also revealed an intermediate level.
 Painted over the decorative design but under the surface of L’Accord parfait can be seen an earlier figurative painting by Watteau.
 While it is clearly related to the final composition, there are several important differences.
 The seated woman at the center is similar to the character we see today, but her head was more upright and thus her posture was stiffer.
 Her male companion looks more to the left and seems not to have been a flutist.
 The couple walking away from the scene were apparently not included and, instead, a Pierrot stands in the background, looking at us full face; awkwardly stiff, his arms hang at his sides.
 At the lower left is a woman who does not appear in the final painting.
 Whereas L’Accord parfait has all the charm and grace of Watteau’s maturity, the preliminary composition is less pleasing.
 Earlier in both conception and style, it corresponds to early Watteau paintings such as Harlequin jaloux and the centers of some of his arabesques.
 When it was executed, it was intended as a pendant to another painting which now lies under the surface of the Stockholm panel.

 It is generally agreed that L’Accord parfait is a work from Watteau’s maturity.
 The problem, however, is assigning it a specific date.
 Adhémar proposed 1716, the year to which she assigned an impossibly large portion of Watteau’s oeuvre (more than fifty paintings!).
 Rosenberg and Prat dated the drawings to c.
 1717, which—if accepted—would establish a terminus post quem for the picture.
 Mathey opted for 1718-19.
 When the painting was shown in Valenciennes, Eidelberg suggested a date of c.
 1717-18.
-Rosenberg and Prat dated the painting to 1719, as did Marandel, who proposed that it was the last picture executed before Watteau’s trip to London in 1719.
+Roland Michel, as well as Rosenberg and Prat, dated the painting to 1719.
+Marandel proposed that it was the last picture executed before Watteau’s trip to London in 1719.
 Grasselli favored 1719-1720, while he was in England, but it seems unlikely that the artist would have burdened himself with a previously painted but by then somewhat démodé panel when he crossed the Channel.
 Dacier, Vuaflart, and Hérold had sought to identify the standing man in the painting as a portrait of Dr. Mead, a not fully convincing theory.
 Vogtherr has opined that L'Accord parfait was painted in England, primarily because it was engraved by Baron who also engraved L'Amour paisible and the Comédiens italiens, both of which were owned by Richard Mead, and possibly Les Deux cousines.
 But a word of caution must be introduced because, after all, L'Accord parfait was owned by Henin, who presumably got the painting directly from Watteau in Paris.
 Moreover, Baron returned temporarily to Paris before 1730, i.e., before he engraved L'Accord parfait.
 Vogtherr, following the technical analysis of the painting discussed by Marie-Catherine Sahut, Élisabeth Martin, and Claudia Sindaco-Domas, posits that Les Deux cousines, another picture engraved by Baron, was painted by Watteau while he was in England, particularly because of unusual features such as the tinting of the white priming pigment with iron oxides.
 In short, although the evidence may favor the notion that L’Amour paisible was painted while Watteau was in London in 1719-20, it is not yet conclusive.

 For copies of L'Accord parfait CLICK HERE